DaveMaran/KatapultStandards/README.md

 Should be used to make all browsers render elements more consistently and in line with modern standards.
 [Find out about Normalize](https://necolas.github.io/normalize.css/)

-##### AutoPrefixer
-This should be used to parse CSS and add vendor prefixes to all CSS rules using values from Can I Use.
-Recommended by Google.
-Write your CSS rules without vendor prefixes (in fact, forget about them entirely

-##### Critical CSS
-TBC

 ##### CSS Frameworks
 Framework of use is [Foundation 6](http://foundation.zurb.com/) [Documentation available here](http://foundation.zurb.com/sites/docs/)